Skip to Content

 Getting a Bus From Palermo to Mondello Beach

 It’s possible to get a bus from Palermo to Mondello Beach.
 From Piazza Don Luigi Sturzo in the Palermo town centre, you can catch the 806 bus to Mondello Beach.
-The journey takes around 25–50 minutes depending on traffic and usually costs around €1.40 one-way per person.
-For all of the latest information regarding pricing and timetables, click here.
-Otherwise, feel free to use Google Maps to plan your journey.

 Hiring a car in Sicily is often a popular choice for tourists.
 Indeed, it’s possible to drive yourself to the beach.
+Personally, Beck and I picked up our car hire from Catania International Airport.
+When we visited, we only paid around €7 ($7USD) per day for an automatic car, which is much cheaper than most other European destinations.

-Although, one of the downsides to driving is parking in Mondello.
-Because the area is so popular, street parking can be hard to come by.
-You’ll find blue-lined street parking areas all over Mondello, which requires paying for a ticket.
+You’ll find blue-lined street parking areas all over Mondello, which require paying for a ticket.
 If there isn’t a ticket machine on that street, you’ll need to find a nearby tobacco or convenience store to purchase a ticket.
 The costs of street parking in Mondello are usually €1 per hour.
-Otherwise, you’ll find private parking spaces, charging anywhere between €3–10, depending on your length of stay and what time of year you visit.

 Getting a Taxi From Palermo to Mondello Beach